Playing Style

 At the World Championship

-The 2015 World Championship will always define Stuart Bingham's Crucible story.
-His run through that tournament — measured, confident, and ultimately triumphant — produced the finest sustained snooker of his career and the result that cemented his place in the sport's history.
-Defeating Shaun Murphy 18-15 in the final, with the Crucible audience locked into every frame of a genuine contest, Bingham became a World Champion and fulfilled the promise that his career had always suggested was achievable.
+The 2015 World Championship will always define Bingham's Crucible story.
+His run through that tournament — measured, confident, and ultimately triumphant — produced the finest sustained snooker of his career.
+Defeating Shaun Murphy 18-15 in the final, Bingham became a World Champion and fulfilled the promise his career had always suggested was achievable.
+Beyond 2015, his Crucible record includes a 2022 semi-final appearance — proof that the long-format demands of Sheffield suit his patient, reliable approach.